MesshypeWeb/PointerApp/README.md

 # PointerApp
-This App can be used with my other RevealJS module "PointerJS".
+###This App can be used with my other RevealJS module "PointerJS".
-Simple to use with Barcodes.
 No error Handling yet!